Michael Lohan: Legal issues

 Lohan was released from prison in March 2007 after serving a two-and-a-half-year sentence in the Collins Correctional Facility.
 He subsequently took up residence in a Teen Challenge center in West Babylon, New York, and underwent training to become a minister, though to be ordained requires his parole to end.

 He subsequently worked as an actor and counselor with the Long Island Teen Challenge rehabilitation program.
 He has also been involved in various television proposals, including the Michael Lohan Reality Project, a 2007 series produced by Frozen Pictures, which followed his life, work and efforts to reconnect with his daughter and family.

 On October 25, 2011, Lohan was arrested in a suspected domestic violence incident in Tampa, Florida, involving his on-again, off-again girlfriend, Kate Major.
 Lohan was released from custody on $5,000 bail and ordered to have no further contact with Major.
 On October 27, 2011, he was again in police custody after contacting Major by phone.
 After being subsequently released from a Tampa hospital October 28, 2011, and taken to Falkenburg Road Jail, Lohan was denied bail the next day.

-In April of 2021, Lohan was arrested in Palm Beach County for illegal patient brokering stemming from illegal kickbacks he was alleged to have received by steering people towards specific treatment centers he was affiliated with.
-He was later convicted and in June of 2022 sentenced to four years of probation.
+In April 2021, Lohan was arrested in Palm Beach County for illegal patient brokering stemming from illegal kickbacks he was alleged to have received by steering people towards specific treatment centers he was affiliated with.
+He was later convicted and in June 2022 sentenced to four years of probation.
+In March 2025, Lohan was arrested for violating this probation.

+In February 2025, Lohan was arrested for felony assault after alleging flipping his estranged wife, Kate Major, out of a chair during a confrontation.